anthonyoconnor/some_weather/README.md

 # SomeWeather

-Exercise from Programming Elixir 1.2 to create an application to pull data from an XML feed and display it in a table.
+This is a basic application that pulls some weather data from the National Oceanic and Atmospheric Administration and displays it in a table.

+This is an exercise from Programming Elixir 1.2 used for learning Elixir.
+So don't take anything in here as best practices.

 Exercise requirements: